How Much Do Kitchen Cabinets Cost?

 Options that Can Affect the Cost of Kitchen Cabinets

 Cabinet styles aren’t the only consideration you need to take into account when estimating costs.
-Cabinet hardware, cabinet organizational add-ons, and lighting (like under cabinet lighting) all influence the final cost of new kitchen cabinets.
+Your kitchen layout, cabinet hardware, cabinet organizational add-ons, and lighting (like under cabinet lighting) all influence the final cost of new kitchen cabinets.

 While this isn’t the end-all guide to how much kitchen cabinets cost, at least now you have a general idea of what each type and style of cabinets cost.
 Now you can learn more about how much the rest of a kitchen remodel costs.